syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ## User handles

-User handles are used to add some frequently used commands around the selector.
+* User handles are used to add some frequently used commands around the selector.
 To create user handles, define and add them to the [userHandles](/api/js/ejdiagram#members:selecteditems-userhandles "userHandles") collection of [selectedItems](/api/js/ejdiagram#members:selecteditems "selectedItems") property.

+* The [name](/api/js/ejdiagram#members:selecteditems-userhandles-name "name") property of user handle is used to define the name of the user handle and its further used to find the user handle at runtime and do any customization.

-The [tool](/api/js/ejdiagram#members:selecteditems-userhandles-tool "tool") property of user handle should be set with any appropriate tool to enable interaction.
+* The [tool](/api/js/ejdiagram#members:selecteditems-userhandles-tool "tool") property of user handle should be set with any appropriate tool to enable interaction.

 The following code example illustrates how to draw a user handle.